-Dr. Monforte’s primary areas of interest within pediatric and adolescent pathology include oncologic surgical pathology of solid tumors, gastrointestinal pathology, including Hirschsprung disease, and intraoperative consultation and frozen section diagnosis.
+Dr. Monforte’s primary areas of interest within pediatric and adolescent pathology include oncologic surgical pathology of solid tumors and gastrointestinal pathology, including motility disorders, intraoperative consultation and frozen section diagnosis.
 His expertise includes optimal methods of specimen procurement, allocation and maximization of tissue derived resources for diagnostic, research and archival applications.

-He is certified by the American Board of Pathology in anatomic pathology and in pediatric pathology.
-Dr. Monforte is active in several professional societies, and has contributed and presented clinical research at national and international meetings.
+He is certified by the American Board of Pathology in Anatomic Pathology, with a subspecialty certification in Pediatric Pathology.
+Dr. Monforte is active in several professional societies, and has published clinical research in peer-reviewed journals.
+He is also active in didactic conferences and presentations at national and international meetings, intramural and teaching conferences at Johns Hopkins All Children’s Hospital and the Johns Hopkins University School of Medicine Pathology residency program.

 Universidad Autonoma De Guadalajara